 We have a small class with a full-time teacher and teaching assistant.
 We believe it is very important to nurture a close working relationship between the staff, parents and boys as they settle into Solefield School and embark upon their wonderful learning journey here.
 We take pride in knowing our individual boys well.

+The Reception class follow the Early Years Foundation Stage framework.
 A large emphasis is placed on the development of early reading, writing and number skills in our Reception curriculum.
-The phonics programme (Read Write Inc.) takes up a considerable part of our Literacy, focussing on systematic, synthetic phonics to teach reading and writing alongside each other and the wider Literacy curriculum.
+The phonics programme (Read Write Inc.) takes up a considerable part of our Literacy, focusing on systematic, synthetic phonics to teach reading and writing alongside each other and the wider Literacy curriculum.
 In Mathematics we provide a wide range of experiences that help build, and embed strong foundations.
 The development of language and mathematical understanding complement the development of problem-solving skills at this young age.

 As part of our commitment to nurture rounded young individuals and instil them with confidence, all boys learn an instrument and are encouraged to take part in musical concerts as well as participate in school plays.

-All Reception children attend for the whole day from 8:15am - 3:15pm, following a ‘settling in' period of mornings for the first ten days (click here for the Reception timetable).
+All Reception children attend for the whole day from 8:15am - 3:30pm, following a ‘settling in' period of mornings for the few days.
 Our Reception parent information booklet gives you some of the daily information that you need as your son starts in Reception.

 Their learning adventure is mapped out for parents in ‘Tapestry’ which enables you to have a photographic record of the year and is shared with parents with their full school reports.
 There are also regular editions of our newsletter ‘The Little Acorn' which keeps parents informed and up-to-date.